Allelujah (film): Plot

-The Bethlehem hospital, nicknamed "the Beth" by locals, staff and residents, is a small geriatric hospital in the city of Wakefield, West Yorkshire, being threatened with closure due to funding cuts to the NHS.
-Among the staff that work there are a doctor known simply as Dr. Valentine, and head nurse Sister Alma Gilpin, who is to be honoured for her services to the Beth with a concert and the presentation of a medal.
+The Bethlehem hospital, nicknamed "the Beth" by locals, staff and residents, is a small geriatric hospital in Wakefield, West Yorkshire, that is threatened with closure due to NHS funding cuts.
+Among the staff who work there are a doctor known simply as Dr. Valentine, and the head nurse Sister Alma Gilpin, who is to be honoured for her service to the Beth with a concert and a medal presentation.

-A filming crew from a local television programme called Pennine People is invited to the Beth to document a volunteer-led effort to save it from closure, during which time they also interview the chairman of the board and some of the residents.
-At the same time, Colin Colman, a consultant to the Health Secretary, arrives at the Beth, whose closure he had advised, to visit his father Joe and assess the hospital.
+A film crew from a local television programme, Pennine People, is invited to the Beth to document a volunteer-led campaign to save it from closure.
+They interview staff, residents, and the chairman of the board.
+At the same time, Colin Colman, a consultant to the Health Secretary, arrives to visit his father Joe and assess the hospital, having previously recommended its closure.
 One of the residents, Mary Moss, is discouraged from being interviewed on-camera by the television crew, but Valentine gives her an iPad and encourages her to document her day-to-day experiences.

 A frail incontinent woman named Mrs. Maudsley is admitted to the Beth and initially looked after by Valentine, but tended to by Alma the following night.
 She is found dead the next morning, and the Beth is threatened with legal action by her daughter and son-in-law, who were due to inherit her home only three months later.
 During this time, the Beth takes on a work experience student, Andy, and Colin reconnects with his estranged father, the two contemplating Joe's attempts to politically indoctrinate his son.
 Realising the Beth's importance to not only his father but also the local community, Colin returns to London and passionately defends it in a meeting, storming out after his pleas are ignored by the others present.